 Raffles and Simple Stores: A youth soccer organization might organize a raffle or product sale campaign.
 The soccer teams want to compete among themselves to see who can raise the most funds.
 In this example, all purchases or donations on the campaign are credited to the soccer team, but each player has a personal fundraising page that can be shared on social media.
 When supporters come to the raffle or store via this page, the specific player is credited for the sale.

 Events: Let’s say that a group of community organizations wish to hold a carnival.
 They want to sell tickets to the carnival and want to track which organization and supporters within that organization sell the most carnival tickets.
 In this scenario, an Event campaign should be combined with peer to peer fundraising.
 Event tickets are sold and personal or team pages can be credited for the sale.

-When donors visit the main campaign page to make a donation, they will be able to credit their donation to an individual, team, or to the overall campaign.
+When donors visit the main campaign page to donate, they will be able to credit their donation to an individual, team, or the overall campaign.

-As you can see, we’ve created a great platform for fundraising during Coronavirus and beyond.
+As you can see, we’ve created one of the best fundraising platforms for fundraising during the Coronavirus and beyond.
 The pricing structure has also been updated, as we heard that clients don’t want to shoulder the burden of upfront fees.
 The entire DoJiggy I/O platform (except online charity auctions) can be used for free, with optional donor tips.
 We also offer a percent pricing model, if your organization prefers to pay the platform fee.
 Optional fee recovery allows your supporters to pay credit card processing fees when you cover the platform fee.
 Here’s our Christmas gift to you!